Deuterophlebia: Distribution and habitat

 Deuterophlebiidae occur primarily in the Holarctic region, favoring steep, well-oxygenated mountain streams.
 Their extreme habitat specialization has likely contributed to their limited diversity and fragmented distribution.

 Taxonomy and phylogeny

 Some classifications place this family in its own infraorder, Deuterophlebiomorpha, though this arrangement is not widely accepted.
 Recent molecular phylogenies identify the group as the sister lineage to all other extant Diptera, highlighting its basal evolutionary position within the order.

 Fossil record

-Fossil members of Deuterophlebiidae have been described from mid-Cretaceous Burmese amber of Myanmar, dating to roughly 100 million years ago.
+Fossil members of Deuterophlebidiae have been described from mid-Cretaceous Burmese amber of Myanmar, dating to roughly 100 million years ago.
 These fossils indicate that the lineage has remained morphologically conservative since the Mesozoic.

 Species

 Species of the genus are known from Afghanistan, Kashmir, Northeast India, China, Japan, Korea, Eastern Siberia, and western North America from Alaska to California to Colorado.

 Catalogue of Life accepts the following species within Deuterophlebia: